nymea/nymea-plugins/zigbeephilipshue/README.md

 * A compatible ZigBee controller and a running ZigBee network in nymea.
 You can find more information about supported controllers and ZigBee network configurations [here](https://nymea.io/documentation/users/usage/configuration#zigbee).
 * Optional: [Hue dimmer switch](https://www.philips-hue.com/en-us/p/hue-dimmer-switch/046677473372) for resetting lights and bringing them into the nymea ZigBee network.

-## Request support for a ZigBee device.

-If your Hardware is not listed and you want to request support for your device, please let us know in the [nymea forum](https://forum.nymea.io/).

 ## More